5 Ways to Keep Your Food From Spoiling During a Power Outage

 It never fails: You make a big grocery run, fill up the fridge and that’s when the power goes out.
-While you can’t plan for an outage, you can be prepared.
+Or you stock up before a storm just to lose power.
+While you can’t plan for a power outage, you can be prepared and take steps to keep your food safe.
 Here are five power outage food safety tips to keep food from spoiling when you’re left in the dark.

 Keep Ice on Hand

-Having a supply of ice will come in handy when the power goes out.
+Having extra water on hand is a big part of emergency preparedness, and having a supply of ice will come in handy when the power goes out.
 If there’s room in your freezer, fill some containers and water bottles and freeze them so they’ll be ready to help keep food cold during a power outage.
 Just remember, water will expand as it freezes so be sure not to overfill any containers or bottles.

 Move Food to the Bottom and Group Together